 2.2.
-Commercially available wearable sensor gloves
+Commercially available wearable sensing gloves

 While numerous WSG designs have been proposed over the past 40 years, only a few products have become commercially viable.
 The WSGs on the market today integrate a myriad of different sensors.
 A few notable examples of WSGs that use sensors that are worth mentioning, but are not applicable for this literature review, are the Noitom Hi5 VR Glove (Noitom 2021) that uses an internal measurement unit (IMU) for motion recording, the Workaround ProGlove (Workaround 2021) that uses an industrial bar-code reader for inventory tracking, and the SenseGlove that provides force-feedback for VR training (SenseGlove 2021).
 Rather this section of the literature review will focus on commercially available products that implement either temperature, pressure, or strain sensors into a WSG.